nikitasharma1203/caffeine-consumption-ml-app/README.md

 - Statistical and machine learning analyses identify associations rather than causal relationships.
 - Classification and clustering results should be treated as exploratory due to the modest sample size.
 - Chemical assays estimated caffeine concentration by brand rather than individual consumption.
+- The Nudge Café is a design concept validated against Phase 1 findings only; it has not been tested with real customers or a physical pilot.

 ---